-2.25 Under the terms of Section 22 of the Planning etc. (Scotland) Act 2006, Statutory Supplementary Guidance (SG) was produced on a number of topics.
-These currently form part of the Development Plan and will remain in force until such time as the LDP2 is adopted.
-However, the emerging Planning Act indicates there are likely to be changes in the development plan system.
+- 2.24 Under the terms of Section 22 of the Planning etc. (Scotland) Act 2006, Statutory Supplementary Guidance (SG) was produced on a number of topics.
+These formed part of South Lanarkshire Local Development Plan.
+However, the new Planning Act introduces changes in the development plan system.
 This includes a change in approach to the production of local development plans with much less reliance on SGs.
-In light of this, the Council has changed its approach to producing additional planning guidance.
-In place of SGs, a Volume 2 of detailed policies has been compiled which will provide guidance on a range of topics in support of the main policies in Volume 1.
+In light of this, the Council changed its approach to producing additional planning guidance.
+In place of SGs, Volume 2 of LDP2 contains detailed policies which will provide guidance on a range of topics in support of the main policies in Volume 1. - 2.25 In addition, the Council will produce supporting planning guidance on the following topics and additional guidance will be brought forward as and when required.
+Once approved, these will be material planning considerations when assessing planning applications. - Community Infrastructure Assessment and Affordable Housing, - Renewable Energy, - Design and Placemaking, - Green Networks and Green Space,